Inductive Automation: Legacy products

 FactorySQL is an OPC based Middleware product that bridges the gap between industrial PLCs and SQL Databases.
 FactorySQL is a drag and drop .NET application that runs as a Windows service.
 FactorySQL version 1.0 was released in 2003 and deprecated at version 4 in 2010 with the release of Ignition.

 FactoryPMI is a Java based SCADA product containing three main components: the runtime, gateway, and designer.
 FactoryPMI version 1.0 was released in 2003 and deprecated at version 3 in 2010 with the release of Ignition.

 History

 Version 1.0 of FactorySQL and FactoryPMI were released in 2003.

 In January 2010, Inductive Automation consolidated FactorySQL and FactoryPMI under the modular Ignition platform.
 Ignition became the platform name, and FactorySQL and FactoryPMI became the SQL Bridge Module and Vision Module, respectively.
 The Reporting Module and OPC-UA Module were included in the initial release.
 This was considered "the first time a fully [sic]featured industrial software package offered the same benefits on Windows and Linux".

 The first Ignition Community Conference was held on September 16–18, 2013, in Folsom, California.
 Conferences were also held in September in 2014, 2015 and 2016.

 Inductive University was announced and launched on September 25, 2014.

-The latest version of Ignition, Ignition v8.0, was released in spring 2019.
+The latest version of Ignition, Ignition 8.3, was released in fall 2025.